harveysanders/drawing-and-animation/README.md

 There are several types of display objects, each specialized for a particular purpose, like the Shape Class, which is generally used for drawing simple graphics.
 We'll work with many of them in our Motion Poem series.

-###Added and Positioning Display Objects on the Stage
+###Adding and Positioning Display Objects on the Stage

 CreateJS draws its visual elements, display objects, onto the HTML5 Canvas element, which is wrapped by the Stage object.